The Peculiar Packaging of Grace

 What if hope is not in fact hollow but firmly rooted in a foundation eyes cannot currently see?

-Sometimes grace is a shelter and sometimes grace is the rain.
+Sometimes grace is a shelter & sometimes grace is the rain.

 Sometimes grace is a placeholder, holding off the good as it secures space for something greater on its way.

-Sometimes grace is a cradle and sometimes grace is a crucifixion.
+Sometimes grace is a cradle & sometimes grace is a crucifixion.

-May my eyes behold this gift of grace when wrapped wrapped in peculiar packaging, and remember always it bestows favor: unmerited, unrestricted, and free.
+May my eyes behold this gift of grace often wrapped in peculiar packaging, remembering always the treasure bestowed within – favor.

 I truly do think of you as family, but we have never met.
 I understand, or at the very least, relate to your post.
 You and I can probably agree that, without God’s grace, we are helpless and hopeless.
 Through His Son, God gives us grace, freely and absolutely.
 But thanks for being real.
 I sometimes have doubts when I consider my own life, but then He corrects me. 🙂